Pressure mounts on SBA to forgive loans, prevent fraud

 “We need to ensure that loans went to the intended businesses and that the loans were used properly,” said Rep. Ross Spano (R-Fla).

-Rep. Judy Chu (D-Ca.), chair of the subcommittee, said she was shocked by the revelations.
+Rep. Judy Chu (D-Calif.), chair of the subcommittee, said she was shocked by the revelations.

 “I’m just astounded that these terrible acts took place when legitimate, deserving businesses could use the help,” she said.

-Post reporter Aaron Gregg contributed to this story.
+Aaron Gregg contributed to this report.